matthewcarbone/ScientificValueAgent/README.md

 # 💲 Funding acknowledgement

-This software is supported by Brookhaven National Laboratory (BNL), Laboratory Directed Research and Development (LDRD) Grants: No. 22-059, "Precision synthesis of multiscale nanomaterials through AI-guided robotics for advanced catalysts,” No. 23-039, "Extensible robotic beamline scientist for self-driving total scattering studies" and No. 24-004, "Human-AI-facility integration for the multi-modal studies on high-entropy nanoparticles."
+This software is supported by Brookhaven National Laboratory (BNL), Laboratory Directed Research and Development (LDRD) Grants:

+- No. 22-059, "Precision synthesis of multiscale nanomaterials through AI-guided robotics for advanced catalysts”
+- No. 23-039, "Extensible robotic beamline scientist for self-driving total scattering studies"
+- No. 24-004, "Human-AI-facility integration for the multi-modal studies on high-entropy nanoparticles"

+This software was also supported by the AFRL Regional Network Mid-Atlantic under Cooperative Agreement FA8750-22-2-0500 with the Air Force Research Laboratory.

 The Software resulted from work developed under a U.S. Government Contract No. DE-SC0012704 and are subject to the following terms: the U.S. Government is granted for itself and others acting on its behalf a paid-up, nonexclusive, irrevocable worldwide license in this computer software and data to reproduce, prepare derivative works, and perform publicly and display publicly.